Germany hits new COVID record amid continued debate on what next | DW | 04.02.2022

 Proof of a negative test, or a booster shot, has been a requirement in some places in Germany to enter places pubs and restaurants

-Germany's Robert Koch Institute (RKI) for infectious diseases reported a new record-high of daily COVID cases on Friday, with 248,838 people infected within the past 24 hours.
+Germany's Robert Koch Institute (RKI) for infectious diseases reported a new record-high of daily COVID-19 cases on Friday, with 248,838 people infected within the past 24 hours.

 That's 58,690 more cases than reported on the previous Friday: 190,148 infections.